 A surgical extraction is performed on a tooth that has broken off at the gumline or becomes impacted.
 During surgery, a small incision is made in the gum tissue to expose and remove the tooth.
 In some cases, it may be necessary to remove some of the surrounding bone as well.
 Surgical extractions involve local anesthetic, but other forms of sedation are available for patients with fear or anxieties associated with oral surgery.

 After a Tooth Extraction

-After your extraction, Richard A. McKinney, DMD will give you a set of detailed care instructions.
+After your extraction, Dr. Robert McCullough will give you a set of detailed care instructions.
 You may experience some minor discomfort for the first few days after surgery.
 We recommend ice packs on your face to reduce swelling and discomfort.
 Be sure to eat soft and cool foods during this period.
 After a few days, the discomfort should subside.
 If it worsens, please contact us immediately.

 Schedule an Appointment

 Call (971) 762-1262, and schedule your appointment today!

 Very friendly and Professional staff.
 I was impressed by the cleanliness.
 The staff is efficient and does excellent work.
 First time I've enjoyed going to the dentist and receiving dental care.
 Way to go Tigard Family Dental!